On the construction of Riemannian three-spaces with smooth inverse mean curvature foliation: The new construction

 The first and the second terms on the r.h.s. of \eqref{eq: hodge} are the longitudinal and transversal parts of ${\widehat N}{}^A$, respectively.
 Notably \eqref{eq: shift1} can then be seen to take the form

 which is an elliptic equation for $\chi$.
 Solutions to \eqref{eq: shift_chi} can, in principle, be given in terms of the coefficients of the expansion of the r.h.s.~of \eqref{eq: shift_chi} with respect to the eigenfunction of the Laplacian $\widehat{D}{}^A\widehat{D}{}_A$ \cite{Chavel-1984}.
 As all the coefficients and source terms in this elliptic equation smoothly depend on the one-parameter family of smooth metrics, ${\widehat \gamma}_{AB}$, solutions to \eqref{eq: shift_chi} do exist---they are unique up to the ``monopole'' part--- and they do also smoothly depend on $\rho$.
-Note also that solving \eqref{eq: shift_chi} is a quasi-local problem thereby no restriction on the topology has been applied.
-Accordingly, $\Sigma$ may have either of the topologies $\mathbb{R}^3, \mathbb{S}^3$, $\mathbb{R}\times\mathbb{S}^2$ or $\mathbb{S}^1\times\mathbb{S}^2$, with one, two or no origin at all.
-Summing up the above observations we have then the following.

-\begin{theorem} Consider a smooth one-parameter family of Riemannian two-metrics ${\widehat \gamma}_{AB}$ on a two-sphere $\mathscr{S}$.
-Denote by $\Sigma$ the smooth three-dimensional manifold yielded by assembling the two-metrics ${\widehat \gamma}_{AB}$ on a one-parameter family of topological two-spheres $\mathscr{S}_\rho$ that are determined by a smooth function $\rho: \Sigma\rightarrow \mathbb{R}$ the gradient $\partial_i\rho$ of which may vanish only at an isolated regular origin.
-Then, regardless of the choice made for the potential $\eta$ and for the lapse ${\widehat N}$, there exists (up to its monopole part) a unique smooth solution to \eqref{eq: shift_chi} on the $\mathscr{S}_\rho$ leaves such that for the corresponding smooth vector field ${\widehat N}{}^A$ \eqref{eq: shift1} holds throughout $\Sigma$. \end{theorem}